khiem20tc/eth-blockchain-helper/README.md

 # eth-blockchain-helper
-This library help interacte with Smart Contract and more Web3 utils based on Ethereum platform.
+This library help interacts with Smart Contract and more Web3 utils in any networks based on the EVM platform (Ethereum, Binance Smart Chain, Polygon,...).

 ## Features